novanxyz/receipt_generator/README.md

 ### TODO
-1. rewrite the writer so it can write directly disk.
+1. rewrite the writer so it can write directly disk, it's actually does, by using `dev` in `env` ENV_VAR
 2. internal `i/o` rate controller.
 For now, it controlled by how many goroutine created.

 reference: